deutsche-nationalbibliothek/casimir-workshop/workbooks/04_analysing-the-long-tail.md

 <div id="ref-PfastreXML" class="csl-entry">

 Jain, Himanshu, Yashoteja Prabhu, and Manik Varma.
 2016.
-“Extreme Multi-Label Loss Functions for Recommendation, Tagging, Ranking &Amp;
-Other Missing Label Applications.”
+“Extreme Multi-Label Loss Functions for Recommendation, Tagging, Ranking and Other Missing Label Applications.”
 In *Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, 13-17-Augu:935–44.
 ACM. <https://doi.org/10.1145/2939672.2939756>.